 LS – Would you say that, compared to other genres, you have write your characters differently for crime fiction?

 V – I think with crime, the key is that it’s pacy and there’s a lot happening, and that it’s quite stripped back in terms of description.
-You don’t have time and space for a mass of description about leaves – that’s something that happens in literary fiction, as there’s space there to do that.
+You don’t have time and space for a mass of description about small details – that’s something that there’s room for in literary fiction, but not in crime.
 So, from that perspective, crime has to be pacy, have a lot happening and have higher stakes for characters that you care about.
 It’s an exciting genre to write, as you never know what’s going to happen!

 LS – That’s some really useful advice.
 To wrap up, could you tell us a little about your own books?

 V – Of course!
 The Cat Connolly series is a trilogy.
-The first one is called Little Bones, and it starts off with Cat – our 24 year old detective – discovering the bones of a baby that have been hidden in the hem of a wedding dress.
+The first one is called Little Bones, and it starts off with Cat – our 24 year old detective – attending what she thinks is a routine break, but she discovers a baby’s bones that have been hidden in the hem of a wedding dress.
 It’s a multigenerational book, there’s lots of intrigue and there’s quite a lot of multiple storylines running through it, so it’s a complex book from that perspective.
 But, basically, it’s the story of how the bones got there, and how Cat discovers who did it.

 LS – Thank you very much, Vanessa!
 It’s been fantastic to get an insight to your writing process, and you’ve given us some great advice.